Table of Contents

-Parasympathetic neurons in contrast decelerate the heartbeat and induce a ‘rest-and-digest’-reaction.
-These neurons are responsible for relaxation, recreation and inducing the regeneration of vital energy reserves.
+Parasympathetic neurons, in contrast, decelerate the heartbeat and induce a ‘rest-and-digest’ reaction.
+These neurons are responsible for relaxation, recreation, and inducing the regeneration of vital energy reserves.

 Structure of the ANS/VNS

-The following example is to be said:
+The following example deserves mention:

 Spinal cord (CNS) → preganglionic neuron → autonomic ganglion → postganglionic neuron → heart (target tissue/effector)